The images in this article were taken pre-COVID-19.

-Further reading: Seven unmissable things to do in magical Cambodia
+Further reading: Nine of the best things to do In Cambodia

 Students who are more serious about furthering their career in education can join our TEFL (Teaching English as a Foreign Language) certified six-month education internships available in Laos, Thailand or Costa Rica.